The Ultimate Siem Reap Budget Travel Guide

 Address: Krous Village, Sangkat Svay Dangkum, Krong Siem Reap, Cambodia

-The Tresor d’Angkor Suite is an excellent getaway that offers a lot niceties characteristic of luxury hotels in Siem Reap.
-There’s free Wi-Fi, free parking, great rooms and top notch customer service.
-There’s an excellent patio for drinks and breakfast.
+The Tresor d’Angkor Suite is an excellent getaway that offers a lot of nice characteristics of luxury hotels in Siem Reap.
+There’s free Wi-Fi, free parking, great rooms, and top-notch customer service.
+There’s an awesome patio for drinks and breakfast.
 Upon request, the hotel will arrange a Tuktuk within minutes for you.

 For those who are looking for Budget Hotels, here are the two highly recommended places to stay: